NuVasive MAGEC System Lawsuits

 • BBB A+ Rating Logo

-Caregivers and parents are filing lawsuits against NuVasive because the endcaps of the MAGEC rods may detach and cause health problems.
-Plaintiffs are suing NuVasive for compensation for medical bills, pain and suffering and to hold the company accountable for producing a defective product.
+Caregivers and parents filed lawsuits against NuVasive because the endcaps of the MAGEC rods could detach and cause health problems.

 NuVasive recalled the MAGEC system in February 2020 after it received reports of a mechanical component failure in which the endcaps were separating from the rods of the device.